 in fact the majority of people across the US believe that abortion

 should remain legal and accessible for everyone.
-I find it extremely inconsistent that groups that call themselves 'pro-life' do not advocate for defunding the police and military, or banning killing animals for sport.
+I find it extremely inconsistent that groups that call themselves 'pro-life' when banning or making it harder to get abortion services will actually kill more people because of the dangerous alternatives to an abortion.
 What's more, some believe that simply

-banning abortion (much like banning or criminalizing anything) will stop it from happening when this is not the answer.
+banning abortion (much like banning or criminalizing anything) will stop it from happening.
 Abortion is illegal in many places around the

 globe, and this is connected to the fact that people in those places are

 dying due to unsafe conditions and procedures.
 What would happen

 instead here in America is that people would be seeking out dangerous